Hanoi: Cổ Loa and Nanyue

-Hanoi under Chinese rule
+Chinese rule

-In 111 BC, the Han dynasty conquered Nanyue and ruled it for the next several hundred years.
-Han dynasty organized Nanyue into seven commanderies of the south (Lingnan) and now included three in Vietnam alone: Giao Chỉ and Cửu Chân, and a newly established Nhật Nam.
+In 111 BC, the Han dynasty conquered Nanyue and ruled it.
+Han dynasty organized Nanyue into seven commanderies of the south (Lingnan) and included three in Vietnam alone: Giao Chỉ and Cửu Chân, and a newly established Nhật Nam.

-In March of 40 AD, Trưng Trắc and Trưng Nhị, daughters of a wealthy aristocratic family of Lac ethnicity in Mê Linh district (Hanoi), led the locals to rise up in rebellion against the Han.
-It began at the Red River Delta, but quickly spread both south and north from Jiaozhi, stirring up all three Lạc Việt regions and most of Lingnan, gaining the support of about 65 towns and settlements.
+In March of 40 AD, Trưng Trắc and Trưng Nhị, daughters of an aristocratic family of Lac ethnicity in Mê Linh district (Hanoi), led the locals to rise up in rebellion against the Han.
+It began at the Red River Delta, and spread south and north from Jiaozhi, stirring up all three Lạc Việt regions and most of Lingnan, gaining the support of about 65 towns and settlements.
 Trưng sisters then established their court upriver in Mê Linh.
 In 42 AD, the Han emperor commissioned general Ma Yuan to suppress the uprising with 32,000 men, including 20,000 regulars and 12,000 regional auxiliaries.
 The rebellion was defeated in the next year as Ma Yuan captured and decapitated Trưng Trắc and Trưng Nhị, then sent their heads to the Han court in Luoyang.

-By the middle of the fifth century, in the center of ancient Hanoi, a fortified settlement was founded by the Chinese Liu Song dynasty as the seat of a new district called Tống Bình (Songping) within Giao Chỉ commandery.
+By the middle of the fifth century, in the center of what later was Hanoi, a fortified settlement was founded by the Chinese Liu Song dynasty as the seat of a new district called Tống Bình (Songping) within Giao Chỉ commandery.
 The name refers to its pacification by the dynasty.
 It was elevated to its own commandery at some point between AD 454 and 464.
-The commandery included the districts of Yihuai (義懷) and Suining (綏寧) in the south of the Red River (now Từ Liêm and Hoài Đức districts) with a metropolis in present-day inner Hanoi.
+The commandery included the districts of Yihuai (義懷) and Suining (綏寧) in the south of the Red River (later is Từ Liêm and Hoài Đức districts) with a metropolis in what later was inner Hanoi.

-Protectorate of Annam

 By the year 679, the Tang dynasty changed the region's name to Annan, with Songping as its capital.

-In the latter half of the eighth century, Zhang Boyi, a viceroy from the Tang dynasty, built Luocheng to suppress popular uprisings.
-Luocheng extended from Thu Le to Quan Ngua in what is now Ba Đình district.
+Around 767, Songping's citadel was rebuilt as La Thành (羅城, Luóchéng) by Tang governor Zhang Boyi after he defeated a Javanese raid of the city.
+The citadel extended from Thu Le to Quan Ngua in what later was Ba Đình district.
 Over time, in the first half of the ninth century, this fortification was expanded and renamed as Jincheng.
-In 863, the kingdom of Nanzhao, as well as local rebels, laid siege of Jincheng and defeated the Chinese armies of 150,000.
+In 863, Nanzhao and local rebels laid siege of Jincheng and overran local Tang garrisons.
 In 866, Chinese jiedushi Gao Pian recaptured the city and drove out the Nanzhao and rebels.
 He renamed the city to Daluocheng.
-He built a wall around the city measuring 6,344 meters, with some sections reaching over eight meters in height. Đại La at the time had approximately 25,000 residents, including small foreign communities of Persians, Arabs, Indian, Cham, Javanese, and Nestorian Christians.
-It became an important trading center of the Tang dynasty due to the ransacking of Guangzhou by the Huang Chao rebellion.
-By early tenth century AD, modern-day Hanoi was known to the Muslim traders as Luqin.
+He built a wall around the city measuring 6,344 meters, with some sections reaching over eight meters in height. Đại La at the time had approximately 25,000 residents, including foreign communities of Persians, Arabs, Indian, Cham, Javanese, and Nestorian Christians.
+In 880, the Tang army in Annam mutinied, taking the city of Đại La, and forced the military commissioner Zeng Gun to flee north, ending de facto Chinese control in Northern Vietnam.
+By tenth century AD, what later was Hanoi was known to the Muslim traders as Luqin.